Graphic and Digital Design

 • IEB Advances Programme English – Pass

-The student must complete 240 ECTS and all programme requirements.
+The student must complete 240 ECTS credits and all programme requirements.

 A minimum cumulative grade point average (CPA) of 2.0 is required.
-Thus, although a ‘D-‘ is a PASS grade, in order to achieve a CPA of 2.0 an average grade of ‘C’ is required.
+Therefore, although a D- is a PASS grade, an average grade of ‘C’ is required to achieve a CPA of 2.0.

-Upon successful completion of this program, the students should be able to:
+Upon successful completion of this programme, the students should be able to:

-2. Employ the fundamental design principles and theories that underpin the implementation of different projects in areas such as: advertising and social media design, brand identity design, information design, packaging and sustainable design, publications design, typography and type design, art and illustration for graphic design, motion graphic design, web design, and print production.
+2. Employ the fundamental design principles and theories that underpin the implementation of different projects in areas such as: advertising and social media design, brand identity design, information design, packaging and sustainable design, publications design, typography and type design, art and illustration for graphic design, motion graphic design, UI/UX design, 3D design and modelling, generative AI design, and print production.

-5. Create design work to a professional standard utilising software tools and taking into consideration the production constraints discussed in the programme.
+5. Create design work to a professional standard utilising software tools and emerging technologies, including generative AI, by taking into consideration the production constraints discussed in the

-7. Operate effectively in an interdisciplinary team applying the interpersonal skills acquired through the course’s practical projects.
+7. Operate effectively in an interdisciplinary team applying the interpersonal skills acquired through the programme’s practical

-8. Express their work in oral and written form using the appropriate terminology in the subject area.
+8. Explain their work in oral and written form using the appropriate terminology in the subject

 9. Identify the details of the business functions in the graphic design environment such as marketing, costing, and estimating.